 If you’re a tradesman contemplating going out on your own, there’s probably a bunch of things going on in your mind, one which may be how do you legally set up your business?

 Integral to that question is what business structure you should consider.
 Should it be a company, a partnership or a sole trader?
-Well, to find out more, Elisha Hodgson, a lawyer at OMB Solicitors discusses the topic.
+Well, to find out more, Elisha Quigg, a lawyer at OMB Solicitors discusses the topic.

 Dan: Elisha, where does a tradesman start in their thinking about this structure?